samvera/hyrax/documentation/legacyREADME.md

 # Legacy README

+## Deprecated Document

-This is a deprecated document that might have some useful information.
+This is a deprecated document that might have some useful information. **It is no longer being updated.**

 # Table of Contents